COME & SING WITH US!

 Cantate Domino Canticum Novum

-St. Cecilia Chorale, that sings at the 9:00am mass every Sunday, is a versatile, diverse group of people joined by their love for various styles of music:: the choir sings simple church tunes and traditional hymns, beautiful chants and Renaissance sacred pieces, as well as up-beat contemporary song arrangements and spirituals.
+St. Cecilia Chorale, that sings at the 9:00am mass every Sunday in September through May, is a versatile, diverse group of people joined by their love for various styles of music:: the choir sings simple church tunes and traditional hymns, beautiful chants and Renaissance sacred pieces, as well as up-beat contemporary song arrangements and spirituals.
 This choir is a non-auditioned group, open to high school students to adults.
 The only requirement is the ability to match pitch.
 Music reading skills are not required, but are always appreciated!
-Instructions and voice training are part of the weekly rehearsals during the academic year on Thursday nights from 7:30-9:00pm in the church.
+Instructions and voice training are part of the weekly rehearsals during the academic year on Thursday nights from 7:30-9:00pm in the Church.

 St. Cecilia Chorale sings for the most important liturgical celebrations throughout the year, Thanksgiving, Midnight Mass on Christmas Eve, Holy week and Easter Vigil, and more.
 Last year, St. Cecilia Chorale joined with the Schola Cantorum Ensemble and proudly represented St. Cecilia Church in the Ecumenical services at Christ Cathedral and at the Annunciation Byzantine Catholic Church, earning a reputation of one of the best choirs in the Diocese!

 Schola Cantorum Ensemble is a small musically advanced group (10-12 people) comprised of adult, college, university and high school singers.
 The group performs more challenging repertoire, therefore participation requires previous music experience.
 The ability to play an instrument is a plus and some music reading skills might be necessary.
-Schola rehearses every Thursday from 6:00pm-7:00pm in the Church Hall or Modular 2, and sings on the second Sunday of every month at the 11:00am mass in in September through May.
+Schola rehearses every Thursday from 6:00pm-7:00pm in the Church, and sings on the second Sunday of every month at the 11:00am mass in September through May.
 Instrumentalists, such as flautists, violinists, cellists, guitarists, percussionists and others, are highly encouraged to come and introduce themselves!

 Both groups are lead by Dr. Alina Artemova, Director of the Music Ministry at St. Cecilia Church.
 Alina is a highly trained musician and international performer, who earned her Doctorate in Vocal Pedagogy from the University of the Arts in Moscow, Russia and a Master’s Degree in Music (conducting, voice and piano) from the prestigious Tchaikovsky Conservatory in Moscow, Russia.
 In the ensuing years, she worked internationally as a choir conductor and soprano soloist for major choral-orchestral productions, a recital singer and collaborative pianist, and a university-college professor.
 Her students have been accepted to fantastic college/university music programs, participated in professional choirs, and have been engaged by professional management, singing at various theaters in the US and Europe, including the Metropolitan Opera and Broadway in New York, and the Bolshoi Theater in Moscow.
 Before coming to St. Cecilia, Alina served as the Director of Music Ministries, organist, pianist and cantor at Blessed Sacrament Church in Westminster for the last fifteen years.
 She is currently an adjunct professor at California State University, Long Beach and Golden West College in Huntington Beach.
 She presents solo and orchestral recitals, workshops and master-classes in Los-Angeles and Orange County, Russia and Europe.
 In addition, she maintains a private voice and piano studio, and performs as a pianist/organist/singer for various occasions, including wedding and funeral masses at church.